nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+bobaBot is a **desktop application** for managing customers’ membership details.
+It is **optimized for Command Line Interface (CLI) while retaining some benefits of the Graphical User Interface (GUI)**.
+If you are a cashier working at a bubble tea shop and can type fast, bobaBot can help you easily find and manage your customers’ membership information as compared to other GUI applications.
 * Table of Contents
 {:toc}